-Counterclockwise to DECREASE downstream pressure
+Counterclockwise to DECREASE Downstream Pressure

-Figure 2 CP15 - Pressure Reducing Control
+Figure 3 Pressure Reducing Control Pilot

 Opening Speed Flow Control Adjustment: The Opening speed flow control allows free flow into the cover and restricted flow out of the cover of the main valve.

-If recovery of pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening.
-IF recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired set-point, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 3).
+If valve opening is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening (See Figure 4B).

+If valve opening is too quick, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 4A).